 The result is identical to the LIMIT / OFFSET query: results 3 and 4 are displayed from the sorted list (decreasing number of credits).

 Moreover, this syntax has an elegant solution to the problem of ‘ex aequos’: WITH TIES.
-Next query shows the numbers 3 and 4 of the list, unless there are still courses with the same number of credits as number 4.
+The following query shows the numbers 3 and 4 of the list, unless there are still courses with the same number of credits as number 4.
 In that case, the list continues, as the figure below the code shows:

 SELECT code, name, credits